| FLORA

 for bursts of rain on the mountain at any time

 of the year.
-Just after the end of the rains is
+Just after the end of the rains

-prepared for climatic extremes, from rain in the
+Be prepared for climatic extremes, from rain

-temperatures at the summit.
+and freezing temperatures at the summit.

 Dry Season: It is best to climb